When we got up this morning, I was pleasantly surprised by temps just

 who just transferred here from Colorado but doesn’t know much about the BNR, I

 head south to the corner of a fence.
+Entering the woods above Steele Creek, I find a faint trail

 that I try to follow south between fence line and the steep creek bank.
-Not 100 feet later is a nice sized cave opening
+Not 100 feet later is a nice cave opening

 up on the bluff across Steele Creek, it doesn’t look like it would be very easy